vovchisko/wse/README.md

 ``WseServerMulti`` - same as WseServer, but support multiple connections with the same user ID.
 ``WSE_REASON`` - list of constants with reasons for closing connections.

-***BEWA-A-A-A-A-ARE!***
-*This package are not tested well and still in development.
-It mostly working, but I don`t recommend to use it on production like I do.*

 ### Example

 To create ``wse`` server you need to pass params with port or pass httpServer, just like with classic [``ws``](https://www.npmjs.com/package/ws) package.